Nature of Politics (3)

 Credit not given for both this course and 01:595:309.

 Institutions and political practices in the United Kingdom.
 Emphasis on the functioning of democracy in the changing social, economic, and

 Analysis of national governments in western Europe and of the European Union (EU).
 Focus on contemporary issues including economic liberalization, welfare state reform, European law, foreign policy, and enlargement to eastern Europe.

 Emerging political and social issues in Latin America: development, democratization, sovereignty, religion, gender, race, migration.

-Comparative Political Development of the Far East (3)
+Political Economy of East Asia (3)

 Sub-Sahara African Policies (3)